Four Dots

 • You need executive-ready reporting to justify SEO investment

-The ROI calculation is straightforward: if a 10% traffic recovery on a site generating $10M annually in organic revenue yields $1M, a $50K audit with a 90-day implementation pays for itself 20x over.
+The ROI calculation is straightforward: if a 10% traffic recovery on a site generating $10M annually in organic revenue yields $1M, a comprehensive audit with 90-day implementation pays for itself many times over.

 For agencies managing enterprise clients, our white label technical audit services provide the forensic depth your clients need under your brand.